 Use LinkedIn for Recruiting Employees

-Over time, it's become a great resource for employers to network with others and to help in their recruitment needs.
-The potential for LinkedIn — and other social networking sites — to play a major role in your employee recruiting strategy increases as more job seekers post their profiles each year.
+Over time, it's become a great resource for employers to network with others and to help with their recruitment needs.
+The potential for LinkedIn—and other social networking sites—to play a major role in your employee recruiting strategy increases as more job seekers and connectors post their profiles each year.

 How Employers Use LinkedIn for Recruiting